| | | | | | | | Zacks,

 Aging (pp. 154-170).
 New York: Cambridge University Press.
 [Book reprinted

-Excerpt from the Chapter:
+in paperback, 1993] Abstract Excerpt from the Chapter:

 The study of adults age differences in comprehension of and memory for